Discover R.E.M.'s Hometown of Athens, Georgia

 If you've been an R.E.M. groupie since the beginning, you probably know the importance Athens had in fostering their success.
 Check out some of the most R.E.M. things to do here in Athens, where it all started.

-To round out your R.E.M.-filled afternoon, stop into Weaver D's for lunch.
+No R.E.M. pilgrimage to Athens would be complete without stopping by Weaver D's for lunch.
 After all, this establishment is responsible for "Automatic for the People".
 This phrase started out as the simple motto for Weaver D's Delicious Fine Foods, but soon turned into the name of an R.E.M hit album when, in 1992, they strolled into the restaurant and asked Dexter Weaver himself.
 Not only is this place iconic for being the namesake of the album, but it serves up some seriously good soul food - it is a must try.

 Take in the nostalgia and history of being in a truly special place when it comes to R.E.M. and their climb to fame - we are proud to be the birthplace of such a legendary band!